dmyersturnbull/tyrannosaurus/README.md

 - **Commit** ⇒ Files are linted and verified for integrity
 - **Make a pull request** ⇒ Code is built and tested
 - **Push to the main branch** ⇒ Code is built and tested; code quality, coverage, and security badges are updated
-- **Make a GitHub release** ⇒ Artifacts are sent to GitHub, PyPi, Docker Hub, the GitHub Container Registry, and readthedocs
+- **Make a GitHub release** ⇒ Artifacts are sent to GitHub, PyPi, Docker Hub, the GCR, and readthedocs
 - `tox` ⇒ Tests are run locally
 - `tyrannosaurus sync` ⇒ Project metadata is synced to pyproject.toml
 - `tyrannosaurus update` ⇒ New dependency versions from PyPi and/or Conda are listed